khalid-el-masnaoui/Nginx-Notes/CONFIGURATIONS.md

 And that's it, you've just got yourself your own SSL certificate ready to use for your website.

+**Note** :
+`certbot certificates` ==> list all certificates and their expirations dates When ssl certificate is renewed , we need to reload nginx.
+We can instruct lestencrypt to do so with:
+- echo -e '#!/bin/bash\nginx -t && systemctl reload nginx' | sudo tee /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh
+- sudo chmod a+x /etc/letsencrypt/renewal-hooks/post/nginx-reload.sh

 ## Setup SSL Website

-Before setting up a new SSL website, you need to generate strong DH parameters for the DHE ciphers and store it within the `ssl` directory:
+Before setting up a new SSL website, you need to generate strong DH parameters for the DHE ciphers:

 ```bash
 sudo openssl dhparam -out /etc/nginx/ssl/dhparam.pem 4096
 ```

-Within the `sites-example` directory there is an SSL version for each of the website configuration type:
+Within the `sites-available` directory there is an SSL version for each of the website configuration type:

 - `site-ssl.conf` => For static files based website (HTML/JS/CSS)
 - `php-ssl.conf` => For PHP based website